Popular words in English. A list of basic English words for live communication. Greetings and farewells

 She lives with her parents.– She lives with her parents.

-Word he- personal pronoun of the third person singular, translated by the word "he" and refers to animate males:
+Word he– personal pronoun of the third person singular, translated by the word "He" and refers to animate male persons:

 This is Pete.
 He wants to help us.- This is Pete.
 He wants to help us.